gsbdarc/rf_bootcamp_2025/docs/day2.md

 which python3
 ```

-### Exercise 1.3: — Display a Pokémon Image
+#### Exercise 1.3: — Display a Pokémon Image

 1. Locate any PNG in your images folder (use the file browser or ls).
+Tip: You can double click on it to view it natively in JupyterHub.

 2. Replace /path/to/your/pokemon_image.png below with that full path.